uwsbel/sbel-reproducibility/2025/FNODE/README.md

-# FNODE: Functional Neural ODE Framework for Multibody Dynamics
+# FNODE: Flow-Matching for data-driven simulation of constrained multibody systems

 ## Overview